Broken Pencil who?

 So, how long does it take to form a new habit?

 There is a study published in the European Journal of Social Psychology.
 The subjects were to perform a new behavior in the same context everyday.
 It turns out the average time to get to "automaticity" was 66 days.

 So, it's probably going to take you 2 months of conscious and earnest effort to develop the habit you need to in order to reach your goals.
 And, it's important to realize that every habit and every person is different.

-While we're on the discuss, it's worthwhile to review the habit loop.
+While we're on the discussion, it's worthwhile to review the habit loop.
 The habit loop is what happens in your brain that makes the habit itself a perpetual sort of behavior.
 It consists of three parts: The Cue, The Routine, and The Reward.
-When trying to form a new habit / change a habit understanding these three elements helps to inform our action.
+When trying to form a new habit / change a habit understanding these three elements helps to inform our actions.